ngeno7/AWS/README.md

     It is your responsibility to maintain and install the latest OS updates and security patches released by the OS vendor as dictacted within the AWS shared responsibility model.

+## EC2 Container Service
+This service allows you to run docker-enabled applications packaged as containers across a cluster of EC2 instances. without requiring you to manage a complex and administratively heavy cluster management system.
+The burdern of running your own cluster management system is abstracted with the ECS service by passing that responsibility over to AWS, specifically through the use of AWS Fargate.
+**Container** - Contains everything an application needs to run from within its container package.
+They are decoupled from the operating system making container applications very portable.

 ## AWS NETWORKING FUNDAMENTALS
 Default VPC has:
     - IPv4 CIDR block